Bayesian operator inference for data-driven reduced-order modeling: Introduction

-In this work, the task of reduced-order operator inference is posed as a Bayesian inversion problem.
-Bayesian inference \cite{box2011bayesian} incorporates prior knowledge and observational information to update the probabilistic distribution of unknown system parameters, i.e., the entries of the ROM operators in our case.
-The posterior distribution thus provides probabilistic descriptions of model uncertainties.
-Bayesian methods are especially useful in data-rich scenarios \cite{chkrebtii2016bayesian} and, in particular, have recently shown promise in estimating the operators in differential equations, see, e.g., \cite{HBDK2021uqsindy,pan2015sparse,zhang2018robust}.
-Our main contribution centers on establishing a probabilistic interpretation of the regression problem at the heart of OpInf, which endows the resulting ROM with intrinsic uncertainty bounds.
-As OpInf is formulated as a linear regression problem, multivariate normal distributions are adopted to define the prior and likelihood when the Bayes' rule is applied, yielding a Bayesian linear regression to estimate the reduced-order operators.
-Different from the deterministic OpInf workflow that gives point estimates only, the proposed Bayesian version derives posterior distributions of the reduced-order operators, whose uncertainties are subsequently propagated into solutions through time integration.
+The main contribution of this work is to establish a probabilistic formulation of OpInf, thereby facilitating uncertainty quantification for non-intrusive ROMs of time-dependent systems.
+Our strategy accounts for approximation errors and data noise, endows the resulting ROM with uncertainty bounds, and provides statistical insight into the numerical regularization.
+Specifically, the task of inferring reduced-order operators is posed as a Bayesian inversion problem \cite{box2011bayesian}, which incorporates prior knowledge and observational information to update the probabilistic distribution of unknown system parameters.
+Bayesian approaches are especially useful in data-driven modeling and analysis \cite{chkrebtii2016bayesian} and, in particular, have recently shown promise in estimating the operators in differential equations, see, e.g., \cite{HBDK2021uqsindy,pan2015sparse,zhang2018robust}.
+In our case, multivariate normal distributions are adopted to define the prior and likelihood when Bayes' rule is applied, yielding a Bayesian linear regression to estimate the reduced-order operators.
+Different from the deterministic OpInf workflow that gives point estimates only, the proposed Bayesian version derives posterior distributions of the learned reduced-order operators, whose uncertainties are subsequently propagated to solutions through time integration.
 In other words, endowing the reduced-order operators with probabilistic descriptions results in ROM predictions with quantifiable uncertainties.
-Additionally, the Bayesian interpretation of OpInf provides insight into the numerical regularization that is often required in the learning problem to address ill-conditioning, over-fitting, or model inadequacy \cite{MHW2021regOpInfCombustion,SKHW2020romCombustion}, which also leads to a selection algorithm for the regularization hyperparameters.
+Additionally, our probabilistic treatment of the regression leads to a selection algorithm for the regularization hyperparameters.